 Asia-Pacific (APAC) remains the world’s largest source region for internationally mobile students.
-What’s changed is not demand — it is where that demand is able (and willing) to land.
+What’s changed is not demand, it is where that demand is able (and willing) to land.
+Visa policy, processing capacity, and affordability are now doing more of the steering than traditional brand gravity.

 Key Takeaways